thord1-stack/design-projects-portfolio/docs/assignments/A02/index.md

 ![parameters](parameters)
 ## Analyze
 ![1stpage](truss1stpage)
+This is where I began working on the assignment.
+I drew out the picture of the parameters and decided on a truss frame that I thought would be able to work according to the parameters.

 ## Decide
 _Which geometry did you select, and why?
 This is your first open design choice in the course — defend it._